shirok/Gauche-makiki/README.md

 or you can just copy the file into your application.

 You need Gauche 0.9.7 or later to use Gauche-makiki.
+To serve over secure connection (https), you need Gauche 0.9.14 or later with TLS support.

 ## Getting started